Go Back

 Instructions

-• Forge the Creamy Bean-Yogurt Foundation : In a food processor, combine the rinsed cannellini beans, Greek yogurt, minced garlic, chopped dill, mint, and lemon zest.
-Blend until perfectly smooth and creamy.
-Transfer the mixture to a bowl, season generously with black pepper, and stir to combine.
-Set aside to allow the flavors to meld.
+• Forge the Creamy Bean–Yogurt Foundation: In a food processor, combine the cannellini beans, Greek yogurt, minced garlic, dill, mint, and lemon zest; blend until smooth.
+Transfer to a bowl, season with black pepper, and stir in the remaining lemon juice.

-• Construct the Verdant Base : Place a large skillet over medium heat.
-Add one tablespoon of the extra virgin olive oil and the sliced garlic, sautéing for 30 seconds until fragrant.
-Add the spinach and a tablespoon of water.
-Cover and cook for 1-2 minutes, just until the spinach has fully wilted.
-Squeeze the juice of half a lemon over the spinach, season with black pepper, and toss.
+• Construct the Verdant Base: Warm 1 tablespoon olive oil in a large skillet over medium heat.
+Add the sliced garlic; sauté 30 seconds.
+Add spinach and 1 tablespoon water; cover and cook 1–2 minutes until wilted.
+Sprinkle with 1 tablespoon lemon juice, season with black pepper, and toss.
 Remove from heat.

-• Master the Silken Poach : Fill a medium saucepan with at least 4 inches of water and bring to a gentle, steady simmer over medium heat.
-Crack one egg into a fine-mesh sieve set over a small bowl to drain away the thin whites, then transfer the egg to a small ramekin.
-Create a gentle vortex in the simmering water with a spoon and carefully slide the egg into the center.
-Cook for 3 minutes for a runny yolk.
+• Master the Silken Poach: Fill a medium saucepan with at least 4 inches of water and bring to a gentle simmer.
+Crack an egg into a fine-mesh sieve over a small bowl to drain thin whites, then into a ramekin.
+Create a gentle vortex and slide the egg in.
+Poach 3 minutes for a runny yolk (4–5 for medium).
+Poach up to 2 eggs at a time.

-• Infuse the Crimson Finishing Oil : While the final egg is poaching, combine the remaining 3 tablespoons of extra virgin olive oil and the Aleppo pepper in a small skillet over low heat.
-Warm the oil gently for 60-90 seconds, swirling the pan, until it becomes fragrant and takes on a deep red hue.
-Do not let it smoke.
-Remove from heat.
+• Infuse the Crimson Finishing Oil: While the final egg cooks, warm the remaining 3 tablespoons olive oil with Aleppo pepper in a small skillet over low heat for 60–90 seconds until fragrant and deep red; do not let it smoke.

-• Assemble and Serve : Divide the wilted spinach evenly among four serving bowls.
-Spoon a generous amount of the herbed bean-yogurt mixture over the spinach.
-Top each bowl with a perfectly poached egg.
-Drizzle the warm, crimson-infused oil over the egg and yogurt.
-Garnish with a sprinkle of extra dill or mint and serve immediately.
+• Assemble and Serve: Divide spinach among four shallow bowls.
+Spoon the herbed bean–yogurt over the spinach, top each with a poached egg, and drizzle with the warm Aleppo oil.
+Garnish with extra dill or mint and serve immediately.

 Notes